 - Throat, eyes, nose, heart, lungs, extremities, abdominal area, skin, lymph nodes, genitalia, and lymphatic system.

 You’ll also be tested for syphilis with chest X-rays and blood tests.
 USCIS will waive this requirement for children seeking green card applicants.

 If you are pregnant, you may request a postponement during your medical examination because X-rays are dangerous to an unborn child.

-Your doctor also performs a mental examination.
-The assessors will likely evaluate your intelligence, judgment, mood, behavior, and comprehension.
-Special attention will be paid to:
+Your doctor also performs a mental examination to evaluate your intelligence, judgment, mood, behavior, and comprehension.
+Special attention will be paid to;

 - Psychiatric disorders, psychological disorders, violent behavior, and other related disorders.